TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-08-27-php-is-the-best-choice-for-long-term-business.md

 I call this self-reflection technology. **It's an evolutionary level when a programming language can improve itself**.
 PHP is unique in this matter.

-Javascript has a few such tools but are inconsistent because of many language dialects.
+JavasSript has a few such tools but they are inconsistent because of many language dialects.

 In the PHP community, **we have PHPStan, a tool that can find bugs in your code without running it**.
 Is there a new bug in your project that we missed?
 Add a new PHPStan rule, and it will never happen again.
 Never.
 It's a read-only tool, like the GPTs we have now.
 It doesn't work for us, but it's helpful at any moment we ask for help.

 We also **have Rector, a tool that can improve and upgrade our code**.
 Most importantly, it can use the best current knowledge.
-Has someone in India come up with a better way to write a controller in PHP 9?
+Has someone in India came up with a better way to write a controller in PHP 9?
 They can create a Rector rule that anyone in the world can use without any knowledge about controllers or PHP 9.

 <br>